Aliases for F13A1 Gene

 GeneCards Summary for F13A1 Gene

 F13A1 (Coagulation Factor XIII A Chain) is a Protein Coding gene.
-Diseases associated with F13A1 include factor xiiia deficiency and myocardial infarction.
-Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
+Diseases associated with F13A1 include Factor Xiiia Deficiency and Factor Xiii Deficiency.
+Among its related pathways are Platelet activation, signaling and aggregation and Collagen biosynthesis and modifying enzymes.
 GO annotations related to this gene include protein-glutamine gamma-glutamyltransferase activity.
-An important paralog of this gene is TGM5.
+An important paralog of this gene is TGM1.

 UniProtKB/Swiss-Prot for F13A1 Gene

 Factor XIII is activated by thrombin and calcium ion to a transglutaminase that catalyzes the formation of gamma-glutamyl-epsilon-lysine cross-links between fibrin chains, thus stabilizing the fibrin clot.
 Also cross-link alpha-2-plasmin inhibitor, or fibronectin, to the alpha chains of fibrin.